Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 python attack.py 196 'reduection' --verbose=True --dump=True --bkz_betas=53:75 --attack_type=1 --option=1
 ```

-We retrieve the message with blocksize on average $63$ and takes on our device almost $10$ core days.
+We retrieve the message with blocksize on average $63$ and take on our device almost $10$ core days.

 ## How not to fix BQTRU
-Running the key attack with the flag `--weak_instace=False`, generate the key according to the modified algorithm
+Running the key attack with the flag `--weak_instace=False,` generate the key according to the modified algorithm
 (Algorithm 2) in the paper and perform the lattice reduction against the lattice generated from the basis
 $\mathcal{B}_{CS, \phi}^{new}$.
 The lattice reduction algorithm takes needs slightly higher blocksize to reduce the lattice
-compared to the lattice generated according the original key generation process in BQTRU (Algorithm 1 in our paper).
+compared to the lattice generated according to the original key generation process in BQTRU (Algorithm 1 in our paper).

 However, it does not thwart the proposed folding attack.